Excellently acted and stylishly directed, this update to HG Wells’ classic is timely and terrifying.

 Terror by Gaslight.

-Thanks to a smart script and a tremendous performance by Elizabeth Moss, The Invisible Man wrestles the spotlight away from Griffin and puts it on his victim.
+Thanks to a smart script and a tremendous performance by Elisabeth Moss, The Invisible Man wrestles the spotlight away from Griffin and puts it on his victim.
 The whole point of this framing is that you don’t see Griffin.
 He’s omnipresent in his absence.
 A privileged, white male, he crushes those around him with just the brute fact of his existence.

 This refocusing works to excellent effect.
 First, the film oozes tension.
 Every single shot has you wondering where Adrien is.
 Even when he says or does nothing, you (and our protagonist) just know he could be right there in front of you.